Skip to main content

-In March 1976, Morrison Homes launched its fourth phase of development in Pleasanton Valley — the Executive Series.
+In March 1976, Morrison Homes launched its fourth phase of development in Pleasanton Valley — the Executive series.
 Designed with a new kind of homebuyer in mind, this collection targeted professionals with growing families who wanted more than just space — they wanted style.

 These homes embraced the architectural shifts of the mid-1970s, featuring cathedral ceilings, exposed wood beams, sunken living areas, and open floor plans.
 Wax-free vinyl flooring, large kitchen islands, and formal dining spaces gave these homes a sense of luxury without excess.